Can you take phentermine and semaglutide together?

 Abdominal pain

-Serious side effects of semaglutide may include acute pancreatitis, kidney or gallbladder problems, an allergic reaction to the medication, or vision changes (in people with type 2 diabetes).
-Serious side effects of phentermine may include primary pulmonary hypertension, regurgitant cardiac valvular disease, and abuse or dependence.
-As with all medications, it is important to discuss the potential risks and benefits with a healthcare provider.
+Serious side effects of semaglutide may include acute pancreatitis, kidney or gallbladder problems, an allergic reaction to the drug, pulmonary aspiration during surgery, or vision changes (in people with type 2 diabetes).
+Serious side effects may include primary pulmonary hypertension, regurgitant cardiac valvular disease, and abuse or dependence.

 Drug interactions

-Also, because semaglutide slows down digestion, it’s possible that it may affect the absorption of oral medications including phentermine.
+• Because semaglutide slows digestion, it may affect the absorption of oral medications, including phentermine.

 Risk groups

 Taking either semaglutide or phentermine can be risky for people with certain health conditions.
-For example, semaglutide should not be used by pregnant people, both men and women planning to conceive in the near future, or anyone with a personal or family history of certain thyroid cancers, including medullary thyroid carcinoma (MTC) and multiple endocrine neoplasia syndrome type 2 (MEN 2).
-Additionally, people with type 2 diabetes, and kidney or gallbladder issues may need extra monitoring when taking semaglutide.
+For example, people with type 2 diabetes and kidney or gallbladder issues may need extra monitoring when taking semaglutide.
+Additionally, semaglutide should not be used by:

-Phentermine should not be used by people who are pregnant or nursing, recently started taking monoamine oxidase inhibitors, or who have:
+Phentermine should not be used by people who are pregnant or nursing, who have recently started taking monoamine oxidase inhibitors, or who have:

 • A history of heart problems